Inside: Here are some encouraging words mothers need to hear on mother’s day. If you feel sad or down on this down, take heart with these words.

 1. Mothers need to know they are doing a good job.

-Some days they may look like little American Doll models and others they may not put clothes on until bedtime, but that’s not what makes or breaks you.
+Secondly, its reality that some days your kids may look like little American Doll models and others they may not put clothes on until bedtime.
+The truth is, this is not what makes or breaks you.

-There’s no invisible white glove angel (or demon) going around the neighborhood inspecting houses then releasing the results in the local newspaper.
+Every mom needs to hear this at some point: there’s no invisible white glove angel (or demon) going around the neighborhood inspecting houses then releasing the results in the local newspaper.
+You don’t have to be perfect!

-There’s not a competition.
-You love your child and you make decisions for their good and you know what?
+Furthermore, there’s not a competition.
+You Love Your Child and you make decisions for their good!
+You know what?

 You’re doing a good job.